-The purchase price was \$10,445, which included the issuance of 1,960,711 shares of the Company's stock valued at \$9,929, based on the quoted market price of the Company's common stock for the three days before and after the date of the announcement, a cash payment of \$3 and acquisition costs of approximately \$513.
-The Company initially calculated the purchase price using the quoted market price of it's common stock on the date of the closing.
-After additional review, the Company determined it should have used the quoted market price of it's common stock for the three days before and after the date of the announcement.
-Accordingly, the Company recorded a \$1.8 million increase to goodwill with a corresponding increase to additional paid-in capital.
-The acquisition added several U.K.-based financial services clients and provided an innovative product marketing team.
+The purchase price was \$10,445, which included the issuance of 1,960,711 shares of the Company's common stock valued at \$9,929, based on the quoted market price of the Company's common stock for the three days before and after the date of the announcement, a cash payment of \$3 and acquisition costs of approximately \$513.
+The acquisition added several U.K. based financial services clients and provided an innovative product marketing team.
 All 1,960,711 shares are included in the weighted average shares outstanding used in basic and diluted net income per common share as of the acquisition date.
-Of the total purchase price, \$413 was allocated to the net book values of the acquired assets and assumed liabilities approximated their fair values.
-The purchase price in excess of the fair value of the net book values of the acquired assets and assumed liabilities was allocated to goodwill and intangible assets which are being amortized over their expected period of benefit.
-Based on the achievement of certain revenue targets as of March 31, 2007, LivePerson is contingently required to issue up to an additional 2,050,000 shares of common stock.
-The maximum additional share issuance will be achieved if incremental annualized revenue from a predefined customer list exceeds approximately \$2.0 million.
-The value of shares issued, if any, will be allocated to goodwill at the time of their issuance.
-The Company currently expects to issue approximately 1,7 million shares of common stock related to this contingency.
+Of the total purchase price, \$413 was allocated to the net book values of the acquired assets and assumed liabilities.
+The historical carrying amounts of such assets and liabilities approximated their fair values.
+The purchase price in excess of the fair value of the net book values of the acquired assets and assumed liabilities was allocated to goodwill and intangible assets.
+None of the goodwill will be deductible for U.S. federal income tax purposes.
+The intangible assets are being amortized over their expected period of benefit.
+During the twelve months ended December 31, 2007, the Company reduced accrued severance costs in the amount of \$122 and reduced accrued restructuring costs related to contract terminations in the net amount of \$7.
+The Company incurred additional costs in the amount of \$286, resulting in a net increase in goodwill of approximately \$157 in the twelve months ended December 31, 2007.